theam/workshop-eLLMental/README.md

 ## 🌲 Get a Pinecone account

-For the workshop we will be using Pinecone.
+We will be using Pinecone in the workshop.
 Don't worry, it is completely free to use.

 Create a Pinecone account and save it for the workshop, we will be using it during the development process in the workshop.